bufbuild-ru/docs/docs/configuration/v2/buf-lock/index.md

 Each entry in the `deps` key is a module pin, which uniquely represents a specific snapshot of the given module (`buf.build/googleapis/googleapis:7a6bc1e3207144b38e9066861e1de0ff` in this case).
 It's protected with a cryptographic digest of all of the files in it (see how we [protect dependencies against tampering](../../../bsr/module/dependency-management/#tamper-proofing)).
 With this, the local snapshot of the workspace and all of its dependencies are uniquely represented, reproducible, and protected against tampering.

-::: tip NoteOlder versions of the Buf CLI included include `branch`, `commit`, and `create_time` as a part of the dependencies.
+::: tip Older versions of the Buf CLI included include `branch`, `commit`, and `create_time` as a part of the dependencies.
 Your `buf.lock` shouldn't include these fields if you've run `buf dep update` with a current version.

 :::